top of page

 Working Papers

 Abstract.
-We study the stability on many-to-one matching markets in a dynamic framework with the following features: matching is irreversible, participants -exogenously- join market over time, and each agent on one side is restricted by a quota, and agents are perfectly patient.
-A form of strategic behavior in such markets emerges: the side with many slots can manipulate the subsequent matching market in their favor via earlier matchings.
-In such a setting, a natural question arises: can we analyze a dynamic many-to-one matching market as if it were either a static many-to-one or a dynamic one-to-one market?
-First, we provide sufficient conditions under which the answer is yes.
-Second, we show that if these conditions are not met, then the early matchings are inferior compared to the subsequent matchings.
-Lastly, we extend the model to allow agents on one side to endogenously decide when to join the market.
-Using this extension we provide a rationale for little unraveling observed in the US medical residency matching market compared to the US college admissions system.
+We study many-to-one matching markets in a dynamic framework with the following features: Matching is irreversible, participants exogenously join the market over time, each agent is restricted by a quota, and agents are perfectly patient.
+In such markets, a form of strategic behavior emerges: The side with many slots can manipulate the subsequent matching market in their favor via earlier matchings.
+In such a setting, a natural question arises: Are there situations under which such manipulation incentives are ruled out, and thus we can analyze a dynamic many-to-one matching market as if it were a static market?
+We provide sufficient conditions under which the answer is yes.

 Dynamic Pricing under Loss Aversion: To Match Own-Price, or Not? with Murat Yilmaz